-If the needed action is not available yet, create it by clicking New Action.
-See above.
+1. If the needed action is not available yet, create it by clicking

 Note: When creating scheduled actions, available actions are less than usual because it is meaningless to schedule certain actions like "Alarm," "Log event message," "Send email," "Syslog message" and the like.